-We will use the term "simulation platform" to refer to the software environment used to develop, test and run a simulation experiment.
+We will use the term simulation platform to refer to the software environment used to develop, test and run a simulation experiment.
 First, let's examine what features a simulation platform needs.
 Following is a list of the capabilities that must be available:

 - 1. A way to represent mathematical and logical relationships between variables in the form of computations and assignment of values, and algorithms that describe how to do a series of computations. - 2.
-A way to generate random numbers and use them to sample observations from various distributions. - 3.
+A way to generate uniformly distributed pseudorandom numbers and use them to sample observations from various distributions. - 3.
 A means to repeat a series of computations, thus implementing replications.

 This list is minimal.
-All of these features are necessary for the platform to be used for simulation.
+Each of these features is necessary for the platform to be used for simulation.
 Most popular spreadsheets have these features.
-In addition, the following features are available in most spreadsheets to make the process quick and reliable:
+The following additional features are available in most spreadsheets to make the process quick and reliable:

-- 1. A large number of functions to do mathematical, statistical, database, date/time, financial and other calculations. - 2.
+- A large number of functions to do mathematical, statistical, database, date/time, financial and other calculations. - 2.
 Database representations and database access. - 3.
 Charting and graphing. - Display and documentation features such as fonts, colors and geometric shapes to improve presentation. - 5.
-Automation through scripting languages such as VBA (in the case of Excel).
+Automation through scripting languages such as VBA (in the case of ExcelTM).

 The table structure of spreadsheets allows the developer to organize the computations and results in a natural and intuitive manner.
-Spreadsheets are ubiquitous - almost everybody has one - and file formats have become standardized, so files written by one spreadsheet can usually be imported by others.
+Spreadsheets are ubiquitous - almost everybody has one - and file formats are standardized, so files written by one spreadsheet can be imported by others.
 As a result, developers and users can easily pass simulation models from one to another.
 For these reasons, the spreadsheet is an attractive platform for simulation.

 There are a number of publications that discuss spreadsheet simulation.
-See (Winston 1996) and (Seila, Ceric, and Tadikamalla 2003), Chapters 2 through 4 for very readable tutorials.
+See Winston (1996) and Seila, Ceric, and Tadikamalla (2003), Chapters 2 through 4 for very readable tutorials.